mttstt/AuditTool/README.md

 This application is implemented with the support of Group Internal Audit.
 The application is realized with the Meteor-Kitchen framework.

+### Startup

+    DEFAULT:mantain data (MongoDB and JReport) and update AuditTool
+    CONFIG: reset all (included MongoDB and JReport) and start a new config implementation
+    DEMO: reset all  (included MongoDB and JReport) and start a new demo implementation

 ### Quick start with docker-compose
 (Prerequisites: docker, docker-compose)